openlawnz/openlawnz-research/README.md

 - Node & NPM

 Make a `.env` file in the root directory, with the variables in `.env.sample`.

-- Database must be in schema from /openlawnz-database/.
+Adjust the users and roles if you want to.

+> If you are just interested in doing front-end work you don't need to configure anything else.

+Otherwise you'll need to set up the other parameters.

-- PDF_JSON_BASE_PATH is the path where the interface will look for OCR'd PDF files in JSON format.
+- `PDF_JSON_BASE_PATH` is the path where the interface will look for OCR'd PDF files in JSON format.
 Data must be from  Azure Cognitive Services Vision 3.0 preview.
 This data provides the text of each case, and the location of each word on each page.

-- PDF_BASE_PATH is where the PDFs will be loaded from for display.
+- `PDF_BASE_PATH` is where the PDFs will be loaded from for display.

 ## Installation and Use